awslabs/aws-amplify-identity-broker/Documentation/UserDocumentation.md

 __Note:__ The `...api-gateway-url...` needs to be replaced by the entry point url of the API Gateway associated with your broker.
 You can find the value by going to the Amazon API Gateway service or by looking at the AWS CloudFormation service and reading at the output parameter `RootUrl` of the template `amplify-amplify-identity-broker-<env>-xxxxxx-apiamplifyIdentityBrokerApi-XXXXXXXXXXX`.

-### Step 3: Configure domain (optionnal)
+### Step 3: Configure domain (mandatory)

-If you plan to configure your custom domain the process is the same than without AWS Amplify Console (see section _Setup your custom domain_).
+If you plan to configure your custom domain the process follow instructions from [this guide](https://docs.aws.amazon.com/amplify/latest/userguide/custom-domains.html).

-But if you want to use the AWS Amplify console provided domain `http://master.XXXXXXXXXX.amplifyapp.com/` you have to tell the broker by updating your environment configuration on _amplify/team-provider-info.json_:
+> __NOTE:__ _If you want __do not want__ your custom domain to use the AWS Amplify console provided domain `https://master.XXXXXXXXXX.amplifyapp.com/` you have to tell the broker anyway._

+Once done indicate your domain (or the AWS Amplify provided one) to the broker by updating your environment configuration on _amplify/team-provider-info.json_:

 ```
 "your-env-name": {